microsoft/playwright/docs/src/api/class-page.md

   * alias-csharp: RunAndWaitForRequest
 - returns: <[Request]>

 Waits for the matching request and returns it.
 See [waiting for event](./events.md#waiting-for-event) for more details about events.
+It will consider the base URL if you set it via [`option: baseURL`] when creating the context.

 ```js
 // Note that Promise.all prevents a race condition